 And don’t worry, knitting purists, this is not cheating!

-While knitting machines call for different processes and techniques (more on this below), the main goal of using these is to increase speed while at work.
-They can also be a boon for crafters with arthritis or other issues with manual dexterity.
+While knitting machines call for different processes and techniques (more on this below), the main goal of using these devices is to increase speed while at work.
+They can also be a boon for crafters with arthritis or other issues related to manual dexterity.

 Indeed, a knitting machine doesn’t always allow you to achieve the intricate, detailed finishes and stitches you get with traditional knitting.
 However, it gets you creating all kinds of pieces like blankets, socks, beanies, and more in a short period.

 Despite your level of expertise and skill with traditional knitting, the beauty of knitting machines is that they provide a different perspective and approach to the craft.
 The truth is that machine knitting has very little to do with handheld knitting!

 I think not having prior knitting know-how will actually work to your advantage since it will prevent you from constantly comparing approaches and feeling conflicted while following the steps in machine knitting.